 The SCEC has a Cob Oven, which is an outdoor, wood-fired oven made of clay, sand, and straw.
 Some version of this oven has been used by indigenous people around the world for centuries.
 The cob oven was built by a class organized by the Siskiyou Field Institute in September 2005.
 Oregon winter rains are hard on the oven, and it required some repair in spring 2006.
 We hope to add some finishing touches soon, including some tile work, a lime plaster finish, and eventually a lean-to roof over the oven.
 You can see this oven in operation most days when the Farmers’ Market is open when vendors are selling pizza, bread, and other goodies baked in the oven.
 Using the oven does require some expertise, but it is available for public use.
 You can make arrangements by calling or e-mailing the SCEC office.

 Commercial Kitchen Available.
 The Selma Community Center offers the use of our commercial kitchen space to community members interested in preparing food items for sale at our Farmers’ Market or other retail and wholesale outlets.
 Instruction in commercial kitchen use, labeling regulations and general business practices is available.
-The first kitchen session is FREE, and rental is just $2.50 per hour after that.
+Kitchen rental is $5 per hour.
+With a $50 deposit.

 This summer, the Center will hold a FREE all day class in food preservation on August 4th.
 Oregon State University’s Extension Service professionals will be coming right to Selma.
 If you have always wanted to learn more about drying, freezing or canning, here’s your chance.
 Call Pamela at 541-490-1853 (cell) for more information about the kitchen and/or the food preservation class.